agu3rra/devsecops-workshop/docs/readme.md

 1. How can I detect if the VM was shutdown and logs are no longer flowing?
 1. How does an Azure Function receive input?
 1. Issue with Terraform latest `azurerm` plugin.
 ANS.: Using version 3.55.0.
 It's been quite tedious to quickly change provider version.
 I can't explain why newer versions fail to be able to register with Azure.
 One can disable registration, but I just avoided doing that as it seems it can mess up my Azure thingy.
+1. Difficulty enabling the VM extension required to attach VM to Azure Analytics Workspace.
+ANS.: further reading into Azure Monitoring Agent docs and enablement of public IP to VM to be able to SSH into it.
+1. Blob storage in Azure allowed `anonymous` access when visiting the Portal UI despite the fact I had explictly set it to `private` mode.
+I found this setting had been overriden by the storage account config.
+That fixed the issue.

+## Insights
+- Network Security Groups used from the get go in Azure grant you default security settings.
+E.g.: I wasn't able to SSH into my VM even after I exposed it via a publicly accessible IP address.
+Only by adding my local PC to the list of security rules, I was able to do that.
+- running `grep . /sys/devices/system/cpu/vulnerabilities/*` will give me an output of vulnerable vs. mitigated OS level vulnerabilities.
+I wonder if these would show in Azure Security Monitor somewhere.
+- For some reason I was only able to install AMA on Azure when providing major and minor version of the extension (e.g.: 1.29 instead of 1.29.4).
+- Terraform is great, but the way it works it allows a lot of configuration parameters to be ommited which causes them to be set to default values within Azure.
+I understand this adds a lot of flexibility, but then we have an incomplete picture of what a resource looks like when reviwing the corresponding terraform file that provisioned it.

+## To do's:
+- TODO: [Docs on storage accounts](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_account) indicate that we can apply `network_rules` to allow list specific public IP's.
+- TODO: public_network_access_enabled = true revisit this for `azurerm_monitor_data_collection_endpoint`.
+- TODO: potential failure: f4a01be1-2c31-422b-bbef-78e86da34134.ods.opinsights.azure.com is not pinging even after NSG update.

 ## Security
 - restrict VNET access via NSG.